 In 2017, 53.3% of the turnpike pavement (based on centerline miles) was rated in "Good" condition, 46.5% was rated in "Fair" condition, and 0.2% was rated in "Poor" condition.
-This data is based on the MaineDOT ARAN data collection from 2017; 2018 data has not been received yet.
-It should be noted, that as part of the FHWA published Federal Register (82 FR 5886) final rule established in May of 2017, the performance measures for pavement on the National Highway System have been updated to include "Good", "Fair", and "Poor" conditions.
+These ratings are based on MaineDOT ARAN data.
+Preliminary results from MaineDOT's 2018 ARAN data indicate pavement conditions on the turnpike generally improved year-over-year.
+Final good, fair and poor pavement condition ratings for the ARAN data collected in 2018 and 2019 have not been received yet.
+It should be noted that as part of the FHWA published Federal Register (82 FR 5886) final rule established in May of 2017 the performance measures for pavement on the National Highway System have been updated to include "Good", "Fair", and "Poor" conditions.
 This reporting is consistent with the updated FHWA guidelines.

-To maintain pavement quality and roadway safety, the Authority has a planned program of pavement rehabilitation and the Authority generally rehabilitates a pavement section approximately every 12 years.
+To maintain pavement quality and roadway safety, the Authority has a planned program of pavement rehabilitation and generally rehabilitates a pavement section approximately every 12 years.
 TABLE 1, on the previous page, illustrates Pavement Contracts over the past 15 years.

 Studies indicate that pavement maintained in good condition costs substantially less to preserve than pavement that is allowed to deteriorate to poor condition.
-Based on this concept, the Authority's resurfacing program consists of rehabilitating one or more sections of roadway, totaling approximately ten centerline miles each year, in order to minimize the cost of future repairs.
+Based on this concept, the Authority's resurfacing program consists of rehabilitating one or more sections of roadway, totaling approximately ten centerline miles each year, to minimize the cost of future repairs.